Xarboule/dory/README.md

 ## Execution of the various experiments
 First, make sure that you are at the `~/dory` directory.

+### Setting up the connections during a run
+For all the experiments, some inputs are required during the connection set-up.
+When node-X and node-Y establish an RDMA connection, one of those nodes will act as a server, and the other as a client.
+On both nodes, a print in the terminal will indicate "Handling of connection X-to-Y".
+The server will print "listening successfully at: ..., port : ...."
+On the client side, the user will have to manually input the port of the server.

+Since there are 3 nodes acting as replicas, and 2 connections between each paire of nodes (background plane and replication plane), the user will have to prompt 6 times.

+(TO DO : automate the set-up)

+A commun error when a node acts as a server is "Failed to bind the channel to the addr".
+It  means that another process is already occupying the port.
+Usually, it is another run of Mu that wasn't killed proporly.
+So to solve this issue, just kill that other instance.

 ### MAIN-ST (Standalone throughput)
 On `node{1,2,3}` run:
 ```sh